 If your kid doesn’t get his fill from the visits to Character Central, sign up for a character breakfast at Zest.
 This is also an additional charge but all the characters show up and you can dance and take photos with them.
 Our son literally jumped up and down for two minutes straight after Chase and Marshall (Paw Patrol) came out.

 Nickelodeon Resorts Punta Cana really does have something for the whole family.
-The only drawback we found was that Nickelodeon Place is across the street (you access it under a bridge) from the rest of the resort but there are golf carts throughout the resort at all hours and the drivers are more than happy to shuttle you back and forth.
+The only drawback we found was that Nickelodeon Place is across the street (you access it under a bridge) from the rest of the resort.
+However, there are golf carts throughout the resort at all hours and the drivers are more than happy to shuttle you back and forth.
 It’s a small price to pay for what truly was an unforgettable experience.

 Andrea Chrysanthou is a mom, avid traveller, and freelance blogger.
 You can reach her on Twitter @CallMeAndreaC